I am very much looking forward to going to Scotland again in a few weeks! :-)

 Things you MUST NOT forget:

-Driving licence (if you travel by car)
+Driving licence and green insurance card (if you travel by car)

 - British Pounds (you can pay by card almost anywhere, but a little cash can't be wrong)